-Traffic counting and pavement management data collection have been conducted in PVPC communities as summarized in the tables on pages 53 and 54.
+Traffic counting and pavement management data collection have been conducted in PVPC communities as summarized in Tables 13 and 14.
 In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offers two free traffic counts for each member community per calendar year.
 Traffic counts from 2011 - 2021 were reviewed for each community to determine how much data has been collected across the region and to identify how many communities may not be aware of the traffic counting services that we offer.
-This information along with the estimated traffic counts for the 2022 and 2023 calendar years is summarized in the table on page 53.
+This information along with the estimated traffic counts for the 2022 and 2023 calendar years is summarized in Table 13.
 The number of estimated counts will increase as we receive requests from MassDOT and local communities.
 Traffic counts include both automatic traffic counts and manual turning movement counts.